 - Cohabitation for a defined period (usually six months)

 - The youngest of the children reaching a certain age or point of education (usually 18 years or until they have left full time education).

 It is also possible to agree a set date as one of the trigger events.

 Problems with Mesher Orders

 Mesher Orders are often seen as an imperfect solution as it means that both people are still tied to each other financially.
 Also the person remaining in the property will then have to leave at a point in the future (when they may not want to) and the person not living at the property will have their capital tied up in it for a number of years.

-If you and your former spouse are able to reach an agreement in relation to finances between yourselves, then your Solicitor can draft this into an order and send this to the Court for approval.
+If you and your former spouse are able to agree what should happen to the finances between yourselves, then your solicitor can draft this into an order and send this to the court for approval.

-If you are not able to reach an agreement, one of you would need to make an application to the Court for a Financial Order.
-Court proceedings would then follow with a final Court order being made at the end of the proceedings.
+If you are not able to agree, one of you would need to make an application to the court for a Financial Order.
+Court proceedings would then follow with a final court order being made at the end of the proceedings.

 Given the range of court orders available in divorce financial matters, it is always best to seek legal advice to explore the options available and establish what best suits your individual circumstances.